Panhandle Milling’s 2020 Guide to Holiday Entertaining

 The extended family brunch

-The extended family brunch is a great opportunity to pull out a long-forgotten recipe and dress it up with some modern techniques and make it your own.
-When somebody asks where you got the recipe to mention the family connection for extra brownie points.
+The extended family brunch is a great opportunity to pull out a long-forgotten recipe, dress it up with some modern techniques, and make it your own when somebody asks where you got the recipe to mention the family connection for extra brownie points.

 The neighborhood cocktail party

-We recommend the family recipe but not exactly how it has been handed down from generation to generation.
+We recommend the family recipe, but not how it has been handed down from generation to generation.
 Take a few creative chances.
-If it doesn’t work you can laugh it off and you don’t have to worry about mean Aunt Karen complaining it wasn’t just like grandma’s.
+If it doesn’t work, you can laugh it off, and you don’t have to worry about mean Aunt Karen complaining it wasn’t just like Grandma’s.

 The office holiday party

 Just like workplaces vary, our recommendation is going to vary.
-Trying to impress that stuffy boss for a promotion?
+Are you trying to impress that stuffy boss for a promotion?
 Go for the traditional family recipe to show you have been around for a while and can execute.
-Looking to let loose with your happy hour co-workers?
-Go for something fun and funny they’ll enjoy wolfing down after the drinks have been flowing.
+Are you looking to let loose with your happy hour co-workers?
+Go for something fun and funny; they’ll enjoy wolfing down after the drinks have been flowing.
 A decadent Christmas dessert would be a great choice here.

 The Christmas morning breakfast